fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

     ],
 ```

-The response is a dictionary of objects representing the submission graphs, each with a list of objects with the
+The response is a dictionary of lists representing the submission graphs, each with a list of dicts with the
 following attributes:

 - `submission_id`: (integer) the submission ID of the summary